Psmths/windows-forensic-artifacts/network/evtx-2006-firewall.md

 # Microsoft-Windows-Windows Firewall With Advanced Security/Firewall/2006: Firewall Rule Deleted
 This event indicates that a firewall rule has been deleted.

-In recent builds of Windows 11, this event has been replaced by a new event ID, 2052.
+In recent builds of Windows 11, this event has been replaced by a new event ID, [Microsoft-Windows-Windows Firewall With Advanced Security/Firewall/2052: Firewall Rule Deleted](/network/evtx-2052-firewall-windows-11.md).

 ### Analysis Value
  - [x] Account - Security Identifier (SID)